AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

 - How to Configure UART.

-- Setup Putty for serial communication.
+- Setup STM32CubeIDE for serial communication

 - How to transmit over serial from the nucelo board.
     - Transmit using POLL method